Security & Compliance

 - AWS Fargate (ECS) — Serverless container orchestration for our API services.
 No persistent servers to patch or maintain.
 Containers are ephemeral and rebuilt on every deployment.

-- Amazon EFS — Encrypted file storage for active session recordings with automatic replication.
+- Amazon EFS — Encrypted file storage for active session recordings, MP4 video conversions, and temporary processing files with automatic replication.

 - Amazon CloudFront — Content delivery network with TLS termination for our client-side recording script and WASM processing module.